russellwcarey/russellwcarey/README.md

 ##  SUMMARY
-### Over three years of Software Quality Assurance experience, leveraging a variety of technologies in Manual Testing for mobile, and automated testing for web technologies.
+### Over five years of Software Quality Assurance experience, leveraging a variety of technologies in Manual Testing for mobile, and automated testing for web technologies.
 A unique blend of QA Engineering and UX Skills.

 ##   TECH SKILLS
 ###	 Skills: